The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: A Summary of the the Doublet Formalism.

-Notice that this quantity is defined on a $d$-dimensional manifold but clearly, although independent, it is closely related to the number of instantons in the $M_4$-projected Yang Mills theory \footnote{We are tempted to suggest a relation of duality between them.}.
-As for instantons, it is not difficult to show that $I_d$ is \emph{quantized} (at least for an Abelian group), and it shall carry relevant topological information.
-In a forthcoming work, we shall study topological configurations where this number can be physically interpreted [in preparation][MBC, Helayel, unpublished].
+Notice that this quantity is defined on a $d$-dimensional manifold but clearly, although independent, it is closely related to the number of instantons in the $M_4$-projected Yang Mills theory \footnote{We are tempted to suggest a relation of duality between them.} and it shall encode relevant topological information.
+In a forthcoming work, we shall study topological configurations where this number can be physically interpreted \cite{next}.

-The charge doublet (\ref{topologic-number}) is conserved.
-In fact, the related topological current density may be expressed as: